bjanderson70/sf-platform-events/README.md

 This unmanaged package wraps the publish and subscribe mechanism in Salesforce.
 It provides the ability change behavior at runtime, via Dependency Injection, as well as changing behavior via extensions.
+Also, allow the ability to handle regular platform events and Change Data Capture Events.
+This way you can incorporate a [trigger handling mechanism](https://github.com/bjanderson70/sf-trigger-handling); which allows for dependency injection.

 What is the value?
 ==================